 Once the app development process is completed, the next crucial step is to submit the app to the App Store.
 And it’s not elementary as it sounds.
-There are a lot of tasks that go on uploading an app to the App Store.
+There are a lot of tasks that go into uploading an app to the leading App Stores.

 To begin with, get started with your Mac system with the latest version of macOS installed and a valid credit card for the app submission fee.
 You would also need a trusted and reliable development software, like Xcode, that supports Apple.
 You have the option to install Xcode software from the Mac App Store.

 In this guide, we will inform you on how to adhere to the App Store submission guidelines, steps to configure the app, ways to generate different developer certifications, and finally, steps to submit an app to App Store.